 He's polling likely voters, new people every time.

-But he's also has roundabout ways of asking questions to find out how people really feel, and he factors in that there's this hidden Trump vote, which I believe there is, people that won't tell pollsters how they're gonna vote.
+And he factors in that there's this hidden Trump vote, which I believe there is, people that won't tell pollsters how they're going to vote.

-Uh Paul Sperry put out a piece uh about the the techno uh metrica institute and politics and policies, and their president, it's a New Jersey-based polling firm that partners with uh Investors Business Daily.
+And their president, it's a New Jersey-based polling firm that partners with Investors Business Daily.

 They were one of the polls to predict President Trump's victory in 2016.

-Anyway, the the president of this uh polling company is his name is Meyer, is now saying that local swing state polls showing Biden stomping Trump in Michigan and Wisconsin are less sophisticated than national polls and are wildly quote unreliable.
+Anyway, the president of this polling company, his name is Meyer, is now saying that local swing state polls showing Biden stomping Trump in Michigan and Wisconsin are less sophisticated than national polls and are wildly, quote, unreliable.

 They had Trump down by similarly wide margins at this point in 2016, and they turned out to be way off base on election day.

-And he says Trump is gaining momentum every day, thanks in large part to his nonstop rallies, and is now within striking distance.
+And he says Trump is gaining momentum every day, thanks in large part to his nonstop rallies and is now within striking distance, he says, of Biden.

-He says of Biden, he doesn't expect him to win the popular vote, but he did say he can win the electoral vote by winning key battleground states.
+He doesn't expect him to win the popular vote, but he did say he can win the electoral vote by winning key battleground states.

-All the states we talk about Florida, Georgia, North Carolina, Ohio, Pennsylvania, Michigan, Wisconsin, maybe Minnesota, Iowa's certainly important.
+All the states we talk about, Florida, Georgia, North Carolina, Ohio, Pennsylvania, Michigan, Wisconsin, maybe Minnesota.

 Then we've got Arizona, very, very important.